What is the Adult Dependent Relative Visa application?

 Firstly, the need for care must arise because of illness, disability or age of the dependent.
 This means even if personal care is needed but does not arise from one of the stated conditions, then the rule is not met.

 Secondly, ‘personal care’ is to be distinguished from ‘medical’ or ‘nursing’ care.
 Personal care must be ‘persona’ in other words, care provided by another person rather than for example support provided by mechanical aids or medication.
-And this personal care must be necessary for the individual to perform their ‘everyday tasks’.
+Personal care must be necessary for the individual to perform their ‘everyday tasks’.
 Tasks that may usually come under ‘everyday tasks’ include washing, dressing and cooking and other activities of daily living.

 It is important to note that under the later requirement, what may be the “required level of care” and who may appropriately provide it depends on the circumstances of the case.
 For instance, it may be the case that considering that personal care involves intimate or bodily contact which may require a gender-specific carer from the individual’s family.

-How long can the dependent stay on the Adult Dependent Relative Visa ?
+How long can the dependent stay on the Adult Dependent Relative Visa?

 If the family member in the UK is a British citizen or has settled status in the UK, the dependent can stay for an unlimited period.